Loews Cineplex Entertainment: History

 In 2002, Onex Corporation and Oaktree Capital Management acquired Loews Cineplex from Sony and Universal and the company was filed for initial public offering (IPO).
-In 2004, they sold Loews to a private group of investors which included the Carlyle Group.
+In 2004, they sold Loews to a private group of investors which included the Carlyle Group and Bain Capital.
 Onex retained the Canadian Loews Cineplex and merged it with Galaxy Cinemas to form Cineplex Galaxy Income Fund.

 In 2005, AMC Theatres announced that it would merge with Loews Cineplex Entertainment and that the merged company would adopt the AMC name.
 At the time of the merger, Loews operated 198 theaters with 2,235 screens.
-Many theaters were rebranded as AMC Loews, until the Loews name was phased out in 2017.
+Many theaters were rebranded as AMC Loews until the Loews name was phased out in 2017.